Tubaher/automatization_smartia/README.md

 2. Converters

 ## Installation
-First we recommend to use a venv.
+First we recommend to use a venv with python 3.7+.
 In Linux it is done by:

 ```bash
     python3 -m venv sia